-Blade guides with replaceable flags are furnished with your complete snowplow.
+Blade guides are furnished with your complete snowplow.
 These help improve operator visibility and blade control.

-A-FRAME, QUADRANT AND LIFT FRAME
+A-FRAME, QUADRANT, AND LIFT FRAME

-The quadrant is attached to the back of the blade with bolts, locknuts, and heavy-duty trip springs.
+The quadrant is attached to the back of the blade with heavy-duty trip springs and either bolts with locknuts or clevis pins with cotters.
 The trip springs allow the blade to trip forward and ride over obstacles such as low curbs, manhole covers, etc. without damaging the blade or the vehicle, or injuring the driver.
 See the Regular Maintenance and Adjustments section for Trip Spring Adjustment.

 The quadrant is attached to the triangular A-frame with a pivot bolt.
 The pivot bolt allows the quadrant and blade to swing right or left.
-Heavy 1" diameter hitch pins secure the A-frame ears to the vehicle mount.

-The lift frame is hinged to the rear angle of the A-frame with clevis pins.
 The hydraulic unit is mounted on the front of the lift frame.
-The hoses remain connected to the hydraulic unit and the Hydra-Turn[TM] rams.
-The snowplow headlights are also attached to the lift frame.
+The hoses remain connected to the hydraulic unit and the rams.
+The snowplow headlamps are also attached to the lift frame.